karlgray/tailwind-calendar/README.md

 I am not a front end developer and haven't done much in the way of javascript before.

 I needed a calendar that would allow me to book timeslots that go overnight.
 Think campsites, hotels, parking slots etc.
+It needs to accept month and year, then calculate the start day of the week and populate as required.

 For various reason I decided to do this in raw JS without any dependencies and using tailwind to give a nice look.